SoftUni-Internal/interactive-content/EN/06-Unit-Testing/06-Homework.md

 - `add`

-  * If there are multiple users with this id, throw **OperationNotSupportedException**.
+  * If there are multiple users with this id, throw **OperationNotSupportedException**

-  * If negative or null ids are present, throw **OperationNotSupportedException**.
+  * If negative or null ids are present, throw **OperationNotSupportedException**

 - `remove`

 - `findByUsername`

-  * If no user is present by this username, throw **OperationNotSupportedException**.
+  * If no user is present by this username, throw **OperationNotSupportedException**

-  * If username parameter is null, throw **OperationNotSupportedException**.
+  * If username parameter is null, throw **OperationNotSupportedException**

-  * Arguments are all CaseSensitive!
+  * Arguments are all CaseSensitive

 - `findById`

-  * If no user is present by this id, throw **OperationNotSupportedException**.
+  * If no user is present by this id, throw **OperationNotSupportedException**

 ## Hint

 Do not forget to test the constructor(s).

 They are methods too!